 For further information on how to help protect you and your family from getting sick from food following a flood check out, Food safety in natural disasters and emergencies from the Ministry for Primary Industries.

-If a 'boil water' notice is issued, then water needs to boiled before drinking.
+If a 'boil water' notice is issued by your water supplier, then water needs to boiled before drinking and brushing teeth.
 This means that the water needs to be brought to a rolling boil for at least 1 minute before it becomes safe to drink.

 In some emergency situations the water supply may be cut off, or water and sewage lines may be damaged, and you may need to use improvised emergency toilets.